-Figure 1 summarizes the experience of Spain, which was in many ways typical of the countries in the Eurozone periphery.
-Following the launch of the Euro, Spain received large capital inflows (panel a), coinciding with a consumption boom (panel b).
+Fig. 1 summarizes the experience of Spain, which was in many ways typical of the countries in the Eurozone periphery.
+Following the launch of the Euro, Spain received large capital inflows resulting in sustained current account deficits (panel a) and coinciding with a consumption boom (panel b).
 Moreover, Spain experienced a shift of resources out of sectors producing tradable goods such as manufacturing and into the production of nontradable goods, such as construction (panel c).
-During the same period, Spain saw a slow down in productivity growth (panel d).
+During the same period, Spain saw a slowdown in productivity growth (panel d).
 These developments have led some authors to draw a connection between episodes of large capital inflows and slowdowns in productivity growth, since capital inflows can trigger a movement of resources toward nontradable sectors characterized by slow productivity growth (Benigno and Fornaro, 2014; Reis, 2013).

 While the narrative evidence from the Eurozone periphery appears compelling, it remains unclear to what extent these countries' experience is typical of recipients of large capital inflows.
-In the second half of the 1990s, Brazil received capital inflows of a magnitude similar to those flowing to the Eurozone periphery (Figure 2, panel a).
+In the second half of the 1990s, Brazil received capital inflows and ran current account deficits that were unusually large by historical standards (Fig. 2, panel a).
 While Brazil did experience a consumption boom (panel b), the share of employment dedicated to manufacturing was steady or rising, reversing its earlier downward trend (panel c).
 Similarly, the inflows episode in Brazil saw a net improvement in TFP (panel d).
 Precisely how periods of large capital inflows affect recipient economies thus remains an open question.
-Moreover, the issue has acquired new urgency as capital flows to emerging market economies have surged in the five years since the 2008 financial crisis.
+Moreover, the issue remains directly relevant to policymakers due to the surge of capital flows to emerging market economies in the five years after the 2008 financial crisis and the slowing of those capital flows that began in mid-2013.